@binarymuse/ts-stdlib

 }

-You can convert functions that might throw into Result-returning functions using a wrapper:
+You can convert functions that might throw into Result-returning functions using the built-in Ok.try() method:

 function divide(a: number, b: number): number {